 Recommended method of hand washing.

 Follow the recommended instructions for the contact lenses.
 Unless you are wearing daily disposable lens, you will need a few lens accessories and lens case to sanitize and store your contact lens to prevent bacteria contamination.
-Nowadays, lens care and maintenance have been made easy with lens case travel kit and lens case that also comes with cleaning function.
+Nowadays, it is easy to do lens care and maintenance with lens case travel kit and lens case that also comes with cleaning function.

 Can I wear my colored contact lens straight from the package?

-Daily disposable contact lenses can be worn straight from the package (unless your doctor suggested otherwise).
+You can wear Daily disposable contact lenses straight from the package (unless your doctor suggested otherwise).
 Because they are meant for single use, you can just peel open the seal and wear your lenses for up to 8 to 10 hours.

 Transform with Colored Contact Lens